 If you feel unwell or have COVID-19 symptoms, stay in your accommodation and call Healthline for free on 0800 611 116 for advice.
 If you’re offered a test for COVID-19, please take it.
 The test is free of charge for everyone, unless you need one to enter another country.
 By getting a test, you’re helping keep everyone safe.

 What to do if your travel plans are disrupted?

-If you need to change your rental car booking due to a Covid-19 disruption in Australia or New Zealand, please contact our team by email [email protected] or by phone on (09) 4880920.
+If you need to change your rental car booking due to a Covid-19 disruption, please contact our team by email [email protected] or by phone on (09) 4880920.